minyez/minyez.github.io/_posts/2024-06-13-fhiaims-generate-full-self-energy-matrix/2024-06-13-fhiaims-generate-full-self-energy-matrix.md

 ```

 Below shows the AO self-energy matrix of water molecule at the first frequency point (0.00068497i Ha)
-using the above input and light default species for water molecule.
+using the above input and light default species.
+The input and output files are available in `example.tar.gz`
-The input and output files are available as `example.tar.gz` ([download link](./example.tar.gz))
+([download link](./example.tar.gz)).
+It can be recognized that the self-energy matrix is complex,
-The matrix is complex, but is symmetric instead of Hermitian as one expects in Hamiltonian or overlap matrix.
+but is symmetric instead of Hermitian as one expects in Hamiltonian or overlap matrix.
 You can also try out some real extended system such as silicon.

 ![AO self-energy matrix of water molecule](Sigmac_ao_spin_1_kpt_000001_freq_001.svg)